Innovation Funding Incentives in South Korea

 South Korea offers a sophisticated R&D tax credit system designed to encourage corporate investment in research and development.

 Impact: This hybrid tax credit system significantly reduces the effective cost of R&D, incentivising companies to invest in advanced and strategic technological fields.
-Unused R&D credits can generally be carried forward for five years.
+Unused R&D credits can generally be carried forward (the carry-forward mechanism is continually reviewed and extended).

 2 | Cash Subsidies and Direct Grants for Foreign Investment